 This chapter originated as part of a master's degree dissertation in the postgraduate program in Air and Space Sciences at the Brazilian air force university (Universidade da Força Aérea, UNIFA) and focuses on understanding the weaponized use of small remotely piloted aircraft (SRPA), also called small drones.
 We proposed a simulation and an analysis methodology comparing the employment of a variable number of SRPA with the employment of a fixed-wing aircraft in the Brazilian air force (Força Aérea Brasileira, FAB) inventory as a control group.
 We used the Embraer EMB-314 Super Tucano A-29 air-to-ground attack profile for this scenario.
-Designed with the characteristics of a light attack aircraft, it is ideal for operations in which the aerial vector is used to support friendly troops, necessarily in contact with the enemy, featuring so-called close-air support missions.1 A brief examination of the evolution of armed conflicts will demonstrate the applicability of this research, which discusses the doctrinal aspects related to air and space control tasks linked to the guarantee and denial of the military employment of both domains.
+Designed with the characteristics of a light attack aircraft, it is ideal for operations in which the aerial vector is used to support friendly troops, necessarily in contact with the enemy, featuring so-called close-air support missions.1 A brief examination of the evolution of armed conflicts will demonstrate the applicability of this research, which discusses the doctrinal aspects related to air and space control tasks linked to the guarantee and denial of the military employment of both domains.2

 The end of the Thirty Years' War, in addition to rewriting the map of Western Europe, left an indelible mark on the collective consciousness of those involved due to a previously unseen level of destruction.
-Thus, the Treaty of Westphalia in 1648 "founded the modern state, by affirming the primacy of sovereigns in secular interests" and consolidated the nation-state as a political entity with the exclusive claim to the legitimate use of violence, defining this period as First Generation War.

-Between 1648 and 1789, armies and navies professionalized and improved.
-The period from 1789 to 1914 was characterized by the influence of the Industrial Revolution.
-In addition, an intense process of industrialization provoked the exponential improvement of the use of violence by states and sovereigns, with war being supported by mobilizing all national resources.
-Clausewitz's work discussed those improvements, used by politicians and military chiefs to think about war as a political and military phenomenon of politics by other means.
-The vertiginous progress achieved by military engineering led to the development of equipment that further expanded war's destructive potential: machine guns, assault rifles, battleships, heavy weapons, submarines, and airplanes.
+Thus, the Treaty of Westphalia in 1648 "founded the modern state, by affirming the primacy of sovereigns in secular interests"3 and consolidated the nation-state as a political entity with the exclusive claim to the legitimate use of violence, defining this period as First Generation War.4 cess of industrialization provoked the exponential improvement of the use of violence by states and sovereigns, with war being supported by mobilizing all national resources.
+Clausewitz's work discussed those improvements, used by politicians and military chiefs to think about war as a political and military phenomenon of politics by other means.6 The vertiginous progress achieved by military engineering led to the development of equipment that further expanded war's destructive potential: machine guns, assault rifles, battleships, heavy weapons, submarines, and airplanes.
 For this reason, the First World War, with its predominance of heavy artillery, was the apex of Second Generation War.7